Kevin-Dohmen/ascii-renderer/README.md

 # ascii-renderer
- A sort of opengl-like shader renderer in ascii art that can be animated
+ A sort of opengl-like shader renderer in ascii art.